ShomaJPN/NetworkACLchecker/README.md

 # NetworkACLchecker(macOS)

 ## Overview
-This tiny ShellScript checks the ACL of Network-device by a Single Mac /w multiple NICs (e.g. two USB-Ethernet adapters).
+This tiny ShellScript checks the ACL of a Network-device with a Single Mac /w multiple NICs (e.g. two USB-Ethernet adapters).
-This script actually send/receive data to check, so you can leave a evidence.
+This script is designed to actually send/receive data for verification, so you can leave evidence.
-You can speciried Protocol (TCP/UDP), IPaddress (Src/Dst), PortNo(Src/Dst).
+Protocol (TCP/UDP), IPaddress (SrcIP/DstIP), PortNo(SrcPort/DstPort) can be specified.

 ![catch_fig](https://user-images.githubusercontent.com/49780970/69261960-f00d6180-0c05-11ea-8322-54f73bdaece7.gif)

 ## Description
-The feature of this script is to actually send and receive data, and Netcat is used for it.
+The feature of this script is to actually send and receive data, and Netcat is used for that purpose.
 If you want to find out more easily, consider using Nmap (it is much faster)

 ## Requirements
 - Bash (for ShellScript)
-  - Nmap-version Netcat (OSX's PreInstalled "nc" cannot specify source IPaddress:port with TCP-snd )
+  - Nmap-version Netcat (OSX preinstalled "nc" cannot specify source IPaddress:port with TCP-snd)
 - User with admin privileges

 - Tested under Mojave 10.14.6 (Confrim Dialog/Firewall appear at the first run)